oroinc/documentation/backend/entities/data-grids/index.rst

                 default:
                     dueDate: DESC

-Each key under ``sorters.columns`` refers to one of the displayed columns.
+Each key under ``sorters.columns`` refers to one displayed column.
 The ``data_name`` option is the term that will be used as the ``order by`` term in the Doctrine query.

 Data Filters
 ~~~~~~~~~~~~

-Data filters are UI elements that allow the user to filter the data being displayed in the data
+Data filters are UI elements that allow the user to filter the data being displayed in the data grid.
-grid.
 List all the attributes for which a filter should be shown under the ``filters.columns`` key.
-To configure the filter for a certain property two options are needed:
+To configure the filter for a certain property, two options are needed:

-``type`` configures the UI type of the filter.
-The type of the filter should be chosen based on the
-data type of the underlying attribute.
+* The ``type`` configures the UI type of the filter.
+The type of filter should be chosen based on the data type of the underlying attribute.

-The ``data_name`` denotes the name of the property to filter and will be used as is to modify the
-datagrid's query builder.
+* The ``data_name`` denotes the name of the property to filter and will be used as is to modify the datagrid's query builder.

 .. code-block:: yaml
    :caption: src/Acme/Bundle/DemoBundle/Resources/config/oro/datagrids.yml